69 killed, 300 injured as suicide blast hits Pakistan on Easter

 Updated: 2016-03-28 07:14

-Rescue workers move a body from the site of a blast outside a public park in Lahore, Pakistan, March 27, 2016.[Photo/Agencies]
+Men mourn the death of their relatives after a blast outside a public park in Lahore, Pakistan, March 27, 2016.[Photo/Agencies]

 The army personnel also took part in shifting the injured people to the hospital.

 Police found National Identity Card of the suicide bomber near the remains of his body which shows him a resident of Muzaffargarh city of the Punjab province who was born on January 1, 1988.

 A heavy contingent of police reached at the bomber's home in Muzaffargarh and arrested 15 people including his two brothers and shifted them to some undisclosed location for investigations.